Cheerful young White teacher in sweater, smiles in class with students at desks

 6. Remember it’s a learning experience

 You will fail at something, no doubt.
 Because everyone fails at something when they start a new job (and sometimes even after they’ve been there for a while).
 There will be a student you don’t reach but feel like you should have been able to.
-There will be days that, despite your planning, you run out of activities and you have to deal with bored and suddenly very energetic students.
+There will be days when, despite your planning, you run out of activities and you have to deal with bored and fidgety students.
 There will be days you bring too much of your personal life into the classroom.
-Expect that you will fail.
-Don’t beat yourself up about it.
+Expect to fail sometimes, and don’t beat yourself up when you do.
 Learn from the mistake and move on.

 Like what you’re reading?